philbuchanan/Accordion-Shortcodes/readme.txt

 * FIXED: A few incredibly small bugs/annoyances

 == Upgrade Notice ==
+= 2.3.1 =
+Fixed a minor bug that could cause warnings in the developer console.
+Also now compatible up to WordPress 4.6.

 = 2.3.0 =
 Added setting to set initial state (open or closed) of individual accordion items on page load.
 Also now compatible up to WordPress 4.5.